 Today requires an early start for our drive south to Gagauzia, an autonomous region within Moldova (approximately 2.5-3 hours).
 Gagauzia's autonomy, granted in 1994 after threats of secession, reflects Moldova's ethnic complexity.

 We continue to Hincesti to see the country residence of Manuc Bey, an 18th-century Armenian merchant and diplomat who served the Ottoman Empire while maintaining estates across Bessarabia.
-His palace, partially restored, shows Armenian architectural influence in its stonework and decorative details.
+His palace, partially restored, shows Armenian architectural influence in its stonework and decorative details—yet another ethnic community woven into this region's complex tapestry.

 Before returning to Chisinau, we stop at Karahasani (Kara Gani) Winery for a second perspective on Moldovan wine.
 This family-run operation in southern Moldova produces more rustic, traditional wines compared to Cricova's industrial scale.
 We taste wines paired with local cheeses and bread.